ciglenecki/torch-image-blockiness/README.md

 ![](assets/readme.webp)

+This is a implementation of blockiness algorithm from the paper ["A JPEG blocking artifact detector for image forensics" (Dinesh Bhardwaj, Vinod Pankajakshan)](https://www.sciencedirect.com/science/article/abs/pii/S0923596518302066).

-This is a re-implementation of blockiness algorithm from the "Rethinking Image Super-Resolution from Training Data Perspectives" paper.
+It is based on the gohtanii's implementation from [DiverSeg dataset: "Rethinking Image Super-Resolution from Training Data Perspectives" (Go Ohtani, Ryu Tadokoro, Ryosuke Yamada, Yuki M. Asano, Iro Laina, Christian Rupprecht, Nakamasa Inoue, Rio Yokota, Hirokatsu Kataoka, and Yoshimitsu Aoki, ECCV2024)](https://github.com/gohtanii/DiverSeg-dataset/tree/284cc1c030424b8b0f7040020bd6435e8ed2e6d7).

-**It has the following improvements over the original implementation:**
+**It has the following improvements over the gohtanii's implementation:**

-1. operations are written in torch (gpu friendly)
+1. 🔥 operations are written in torch (gpu friendly)
-2. operations are vectorized
+2. 🔥 operations are vectorized
-3. batched input is supported, with the assumption of same image size
+3. 🔥 batched input is supported, with the assumption of same image size

-> note: the code is tested against the original implementation. test can be found at [test/test.py](test/test.py)

-> note 2: this method should be scale-invariant as it computes the DCT for each fixed block rather than the entire image but I haven't empirically tested this yet.

-> note 3: I was thinking about using the centarl crop of an image (most likely high entropy area) to reduce the compute time even more.
-The problem is that the crop might start in the middle of the JPEG block.
-I'm not sure if this method is robust to JPEG grid offsets.
-However, you could start cropping from the upper-left corner to some fixed dimension.
-Preferably, the bottom-right corner should pass through the center of the image.

 ## Usage